jordanhockersmith/chainchaser/README.md

 # chainchaser
-A all encompasing disc golf app that encourages community.
+A one-stop shop disc golf app that encourages community.